 Being well-versed in the various Linux distributions, we have found that Poky, a reference embedded Linux distro from the Yocto Project (an open source collaboration project that provides templates, tools and methods to help you create custom Linux-based system images) has provided a worthy platform for experimentation and discovery.
-Electrical engineer Anthony Boorsma provided DornerWorks with a helpful demonstration of how Poky and other tools from the Yocto Project work together to build a Linux-based an open source platform for innovative application development.
+Chief Software Engineer Anthony Boorsma provided DornerWorks with a helpful demonstration of how Poky and other tools from the Yocto Project work together to build a Linux-based an open source platform for innovative application development.

 Yocto, a unit of measurement denoted by 10-24, was taken on as the moniker of this open source project, reflecting its dedication to meritocracy and the offering of information and resources to users of any skill level.
 Boorsma maintains that there is general industry support for YP, as well as a growing interest from our own clients, due in no small part to the platform’s ability to roll security issues into active development, pertinent to the branches and versions maintained, without much effort from the user.